Art Institute of Fort Lauderdale: Growth

 In February 1975, two years after its purchase by the EDMC, the school became licensed by the State Board of Independent Postsecondary Vocational, Technical, Trade, and Business Schools.
 It wouldn't be for another four years in 1979, however, that the State of Florida officially recognized the school and gave it authorization to award Associate of Science degrees.
 For the next seven years, the college did not see any significant changes, until in May 1986 when the decision was made to relocate the school from Las Olas Boulevard to 1799 SE 17th Street.
 The following year, the State Board of Independent Colleges and Universities granted the school authorization to award Bachelor's degrees and in 1989, the college broadened its facilities at 1650 SE 17 Street; establishing the modern campus it had until closing.

 Campus

 The Art Institute of Fort Lauderdale campus offered programs in Design, Media Arts, Culinary and Fashion, and had a student-run restaurant named the Chef's Palette.
 The school's library was the Nevin C. Meinhardt Memorial Library and its gallery, which was open to the public, is named after the school's founder, Mark K. Wheeler.

-Accreditation and licensing

-Institutional accreditation

-"The Art Institute of Fort Lauderdale was a senior college accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas, associate’s degrees, and bachelor’s degrees."